thatsjet/resume/README.md

     - will render as html - just print from preview to save PDF.
 Could never get PDF export feature to work correctly.
 - add override.css file to html output
     - `<link rel="stylesheet" href="override.css">`

+***Notes:***

+Schema is WRONG!
+Or... themes don't match schema.
+Whatever.

+- instead of "name" in work item for company use "company"
+- instead of "website" as listed in theme github use "url" as indicated in schema